nim-artificial-intelligence/api_guard/README.md

 ensuring APIs are used within predefined limits, thereby preventing overloading and potential service disruptions.

+**It tells clients how long they have to delay their requests or, optionally, performs the delay for them.**

+So, to integrate it with your clients, you only have to make one blocking http request.

 ## Features

 - **Rate Limiting**: Dynamically control the number of API requests allowed over